tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/1_Revenue and Year-over-Year Revenue Growth.md

 ## Insights:
- * Net revenue growth reached 82% (+$0.385 million), primarily driven by an increase in the number of orders and purchases.
-Year-over-year prices remained relatively stable.
+* Net revenue growth vs. Q22024 reached +82% (+$0.385 million), primarily driven by an increase in the number of orders and purchases.
+* Shipped and processed orders account for 66% of net revenue, which poses considerable risk for potential returns and cancellations.
+* Year-over-year prices remained relatively stable.
 It is recommended that the UX team optimize website interactions to encourage higher average order values and boost sales.

- * Shipped and processed orders account for 66% of net revenue, which poses considerable risk for potential returns and cancellations.
-The operations team is advised to expedite order fulfillment, minimize stockouts in warehouses, and negotiate improved lead times with suppliers.
+* The operations team is advised to expedite order fulfillment to minimize Shipped and processed times, minimize stockouts in warehouses, and negotiate improved lead times with suppliers.